learning-zone/javascript-basics/README.md

 const myThirdArray = new Array("a", "b", "c"); // create a new array with three elements
 ```

 One potential pitfall of using `new Array()` is that it can be ambiguous when you pass a single argument to the constructor.
 For example, `new Array(3)` creates an array with a length of 3, but `new Array("3")` creates an array with a single element, the string "3".
-This is because the argument is treated as the value of the first element when it's a non-negative integer, but as the length of the array when it's a string or a negative integer.
+This is because the argument is treated as the value of the first element when it\'s a non-negative integer, but as the length of the array when it\'s a string or a negative integer.

-In summary, `[]` is the preferred way to create a new array in JavaScript, while `new Array()` is an alternative way that can be used when you need more control over the array's length or contents.
+In summary, `[]` is the preferred way to create a new array in JavaScript, while `new Array()` is an alternative way that can be used when you need more control over the array\'s length or contents.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 7.21.
-What are `Array.from()`, `Array.of()` and `Array.isArray()` methods?
+## Q. What are `Array.from()`, `Array.of()` and `Array.isArray()` methods?

 **1. Array.from():**